visgl/deck.gl/docs/coordinate-systems.md

 Such coordinates will be correctly projected onto the map if the layer is set to the right projection mode.

+The meters mode is perfect for high resolution data sets which are typically specified in sets of coordinates in meters offset from a single lat/lon (“simplified UTM”).
+Such data can now be supplied directly to deck.gl layers (i.e. to the GPU) without any JavaScript transformation.

 Remarks:
 * UTM - Note that the Meters Offset Projection Mode uses arbitrary reference points, rather than the predefined reference points set by UTM.
 The meters mode can simplify working with UTM coordinates but should not be used directly as such.
+* A nice side effect is that the meters projection mode uses small numeric deltas in projection and therefore does not lose precision under extrem zoom levels even when using faster 32 bit floating point.

 ### Mathematical/Linear Projection Mode